novucs/esd/README.md

 * UNIX: `./gradlew autodeploy -t`
 * Windows: `gradlew.bat autodeploy -t`

+## Developer Tips
+During development, to run all CI checks locally you may perform the following command:
+* `./gradlew checkBuildReport`

+All the reports for any check/test failures will be saved into the relevant directory under:
+`./build/reports/`

 ## IDE Setup
 IntelliJ:
 * `File -> Open -> <select repo location>`